-Observations of caribou and their signs during the November 2015 aerial survey indicate that the summer residents' winter range may include areas not surveyed in summer.
-Early in the winter of 2015/16, caribou activity was concentrated in a relatively small area, and not scattered throughout the Keeyask Region.
-Data from this initial survey will contribute to winter range mapping for the summer resident caribou, which will continue in at least two more years in the early winter during the construction period.
-Information from radio-collared caribou (a program being led by Manitoba Conservation and Water Stewardship) may also be used to help delineate the winter range of individuals that remain in the Keeyask Region in the summer.
+Early in the winter of 2016/17, caribou activity in the Project area was concentrated in a relatively small area, and not scattered throughout the Keeyask Region, similar to the winter of 2015/16.
+Data from these surveys will contribute to winter range mapping for the summer resident caribou, which will be conducted in at least one more year in the early winter during the construction period; conditions will be evaluated to determine whether a survey will be conducted in a given winter.
+Information from radio-collared caribou (a program being led by Manitoba Sustainable Development) may also be used to help further delineate the winter range of individuals that remain in the Keeyask Region in the summer.
+Initial evidence suggests that a few caribou were found in the eastern half of Study Zone 5 in some years, while recently, animals have moved outside this study area.
+Although it is possible that most summer resident caribou winter range may be found outside the eastern half of Study Zone 5, which is in part corroborated by Manitoba Sustainable Development's recent radio-collaring data, the absence of evidence suggests that this is not yet conclusive.